-Column under axial load, Concept of instability and buckling, slenderness ratio; Euler's formula for elastic buckling load for a column hinged at both the ends, Euler's formula for elastic buckling load for a column fixed at one end and free at other end, Euler's formula for elastic buckling load for a column fixed at both ends, Euler's formula for elastic buckling load for a column fixed at one end and hinged at other end, Equivalent length of a column, Slenderness Ratio, Rankines formula.
+Column under axial load, Concept of instability and buckling, slenderness ratio; Euler's formula for elastic buckling load for a column hinged at both the ends, Euler's formula for elastic buckling load for a column fixed at one end and free at other end, Euler's formula for elastic buckling load for a column fixed at both ends, Euler's formula for elastic buckling load for a column fixed at both ends, Euler's formula for elastic buckling load for a column fixed at other end, Euler's formula for elastic buckling load for a column fixed at both ends, Euler's formula for elastic buckling load for a column fixed at other end, Equivalent length of a column, Slenderness Ratio, Rankines formula.
 Numerical.